JonasVdB/HashCodeCI/README.md

 Possible improvements:
 - use oauth for acquiring the token, instead of manually retrieving it
 - integrate some git workflow for succesfull (label/ commit-message & push?)
+- integrate the generation of solution-files in the workflow (python or bash?)